 The way it works is this: each person in your self-defined community has a list of people they will try to contact in an emergency.
 Once contacted, those people have their own list and so on.
 The idea is to communicate news and information as quickly as possible without an undue burden on any one member of the group.

-For this to work, multiple contact methods should be planned for including cell phones, texting, HAM ration or even door to door knocking since in a true emergency, traditional forms of communication such as telephone and email may not be functional.
+For this to work, multiple contact methods should be planned for including cell phones, texting, HAM radio, or even door to door knocking since in a true emergency, traditional forms of communication such as telephones and email may not be functional.

 Earthquakes Happen Anywhere & Everywhere